Your health needs

 If you move out of the area or are physically or verbally abusive to people at the practice, your GP may have cause to remove you from their register.

-It's important that you make every effort to go to your appointments, as missed appointments can have a negative effect on other patients’ care.
+It's important that you make every effort to go to your appointments.
+Missed appointments can have a negative effect on other patients’ care.

 You should always: